Kotlin/kotlin-by-example/examples/03_special_classes/02_Enum.md

 ```

 1. Defines an enum class with a property and a method.
-2. Each instance must pass an argument for the constructor parameter.
+2. Each enum constant must pass an argument for the constructor parameter.
-3. Enum class members are separated from the instance definitions by a semicolon.
+3. Enum class members are separated from the constant definitions by a semicolon.
-4. The default `toString` returns the name of the instance, here `"RED"`.
+4. The default `toString` returns the name of the constant, here `"RED"`.
-5. Calls a method on an enum member referenced by a function local read-only variable.
+5. Calls a method on an enum constant.
 6. Calls a method via enum class name.
 7. The RGB values of `RED` and `YELLOW` share first bits (`FF`) so this prints 'true'.